ZacheryThomas/homeassistant-smartrent/README.md

 [![Code style: black][black-shield]](https://github.com/psf/black)
 [![Downloads][downloads-shield]][releases]

+> [!WARNING]
+> I moved out of my apartment and don't have a way to access SmartRent anymore.
+I will add bug fix PRs as ppl contribute them

 This is a basic Homeassistant component to support SmartRent Locks, Thermostats, Leak Sensors, Motion Sensors, and Light Switches.
 This component uses the `smartrent-py` library that can be found [here](https://github.com/ZacheryThomas/smartrent-py)!